How to use our calculator

 - Its weight

 Unfortunately, gold purchased in the USA is subject to lower quality control.
-The minimum recognized purity for an item to be called 'gold' in the States is 10k.
+The minimum recognised purity for an item to be called 'gold' in the States is 10k.
 However, under-karating occurs and is impossible for the average consumer to spot.

 Enter the weight and purity of your gold into our calculator and select your preferred currency.
 If you've already been offered a price for your gold, enter it in the 'Offer Price' box.

-Click the 'Calculate' button and our calculator will give you the real value of your gold.
+Click the 'Calculate' button, and our calculator will give you the real value of your gold.

 Already sent your gold to a postal 'Cash for Gold' company without receiving an up-front valuation?